Ill-posed Estimation in High-Dimensional Models with Instrumental Variables: Inference

-The next result gives a key upper bound for the approximation error of the relaxed inverses $\wh\Theta_j$ and $\wh\Theta_{j}^M$.
+\end{prop} The constant $c$ in inequality \eqref{lem:result:1} depends on the second order moments and cross moments of the elements in $Z$ and $X$ as well as on their sub-Gaussian norms.
+Its expression can be deduced from the proof of the proposition given in the appendix.\\ The next result gives a key upper bound for the approximation error of the relaxed inverses $\wh\Theta_j$ and $\wh\Theta_{j}^M$.
 These upper bounds depend on the regularization parameters and the values $\wh\tau_j$ or $\widetilde\tau_j$.
 For the inference on the structural parameter, we thus have to control the asymptotic behavior of $\wh\tau_j$ and $\widetilde\tau_j$. \begin{lem} We have

 and

 \end{lem}

 We now establish the rate of convergence of the regularized estimators $\wh\Theta$ and $\wh\Theta^M$.
 The first result in the next proposition was established by \cite{vandegeer2014}, and hence the proof is omitted. \begin{prop} Suppose Assumption \ref{A:Z} is satisfied.
 If $s_0=o(\sqrt{n/\log(q)})$, then we have